security-force-monitor/research-handbook/source/source-citation-specific.rst

 A source becomes usable by Staff Researchers when it has an citation.
 After entering the source's basic details (like :ref:`Source: Title`), the researcher can create a first citation by specifying an Internet Archive snapshot to use.
 If the source is not already archived in the Internet Archive, the researcher should attempt to create a new snapshot to use as the citation.
 Where snapshots for the source already exist in the Internet Archive, the Staff Researcher should find the snapshot that is earliest in time.

 In the majority of cases, this will suffice.
 However, in some cases, we may need to specify more than one Internet Archive snapshot for the same source - each different snapshot creates a distinct citation.
-The common reason for this is that the source content changes, but the basic details of the source do not.
+The common reason for this is that the source content changes, but the basic source level details such as the title or url of the source do not.
 A good example of this is this (dead) URL published by the *Secretaría de la Defensa Nacional* in Mexico: ``http://www.sedena.gob.mx:80/ejercito/comandancias/gur_mil.htm``.
 It lists the commanders of Mexico's miltary garrisons, and we have included reference to this in our data about the Mexican army.
 The title, initial publication date, publication and basic URL did not change: however, over time the content did.
 In each of 24 different snapshots made by the Internet Archive, the list of commanders is different.
 In this case, we have a single source with 24 citations: each citations refers to a specific version of that source containing the exact information that we relied upon to create various claims.

 The example above also illustrates an important point: sometimes a source is only available in an archived form, because its original source URL is no longer online.
 There are many reasons a link many no longer be live, and this problem is known as "linkrot".
 In these cases, the Staff Researcher can fill in :ref:`Source: URL` with a portion of the Internet Archive URL printed after the timestamp.
 For example: